apache/nuttx/Documentation/implementation/critical_sections.rst

 -------------

-Before we talk about SMP Critical Sections let's first review the internal OS interfaces avaiable and what they do in the single CPU case:
+Before we talk about SMP Critical Sections let's first review the internal OS interfaces available and what they do in the single CPU case:

 * ``up_irq_save()`` (and its companion, ``up_irq_restore()``).
 These simple
   interfaces just enable and disable interrupts globally.
 This is the simplest